 You get the point.
 It’s freedom.

 I don’t encourage people to leave their jobs and follow my footsteps.
-In fact, I wouldn’t recommend it to anyone who have a family to feed.
+In fact, I wouldn’t recommend it to anyone who has a family to feed.
 If you have a stable job and you’re happy with it and you can still find time to hone your craft or do what you love or build something on the side, then stick with it.

 Because the truth is, freelancing is uncertain and sometimes scary.
 One month, you are booked with clients and very productive, and then the next month, no one hires you as if your online identity was wiped out from the web.
 You’re in survival mode again.

-If you’re someone who wants more time to learn and explore new things or experiment life or practice your craft or challenge yourself or work anywhere, then maybe, freelancing may work for you.
+If you’re someone who wants more time to learn and explore new things, or experiment life, or practice your craft, or challenge yourself, or work anywhere, then maybe, freelancing may work for you.